This post may contain affiliate links.

 What if we had qualified for an RV extended warranty?

 In reviewing our first 2+ years of ownership of the Country Coach, we are confident a significant portion of the $23,268 in RV repairs would have qualified as RV warranty repairs exceeding the $7,500 we would have paid for a 3-year RV extended warranty.
 That is, had the coach qualified with under 100K miles.
 We would definitely place a higher priority on eligibility for an RV extended warranty for our next RV.

 There is never any guarantee, when buying an RV, on what you will end up paying in repairs and maintenance.

-The Country Coach ended up being a lot more time and work to fix than I anticipated, but I put it all down to a great learning experience.
-Now I have a lot more confidence tackling DIY RV repair jobs, and a much better understanding of the many things that can break!
+The Country Coach took much more time and effort to fix than I anticipated, but I put it all down to a great learning experience.
+Now I have much more confidence tackling DIY RV repair jobs and a much better understanding of the many things that can break!
 The education has been priceless.

-If you’re interested in the detail of our actual repairs and RV costs, year-by-year, on both of our RVs, take a look at the table below.
+If you’re interested in the details of our actual repairs and RV costs, year-by-year, on both of our RVs, take a look at the table below.

 Marc cleans and preps, then reseals the roof on our Country Coach

 RV Cost of Repairs – Year by Year Breakdown

 Just click each tab to see the detail of RV cost of repairs, maintenance and expenses for each year.

 Tiffin Repairs from June – December (we bought the RV in May 2014.)